Sanitation, Solid Waste, and Recycling Services

 - Please be sure all eligible metal, plastic, and glass containers and cartons are completely empty and free of food and debris.
 Please rinse and remove all residual food as best as possible and drain containers of all liquids, including rinse water.

 - Excess recyclables may be placed in a paper bags or cardboard boxes and set next to the dedicated bin.
 Large cardboard and paperboard must be flattened and bundled with string or twine (not wire).
 Bundles should be no larger than 2 feet by 2 feet.
-Residents may dispose of small electronics, smaller than 2 feet by 2 feet, in their City-issued blue recycling bins.
-Generally, the materials listed below may be placed in your recycling bins.
+Residents may dispose of small electronics that are less than 2 feet by 2 feet in size in their City-issued blue recycling bins, with exception to televisions and computer monitors.

 Yard waste pick-up occurs only during the spring, summer and fall growing seasons along with a special pick-up for Christmas trees in January.
 A press release is sent out in the spring, fall, and shortly after the winter holidays advising when these pick-ups will resume and end.
 Residents missing the final collection date for yard waste will have one additional chance for it to be collected during the annual Christmas tree pick-up.
 Each January, Rock River Disposal will collect Christmas trees from residents on their normally scheduled garbage pick-up day.
 These pick-ups typically occur in the second or third full week.
 A press release is sent out prior to the collection advising when the collection will occur.
 Non-bagged trees should be cut into 4 foot sections and placed alongside resident’s regular garbage.
 Trees must be free of all ornaments, stands, lights, and other decorative materials.
 Residents may also dispose of any remaining yard waste if properly containerized.
 It is requested that yard waste only be placed in 2-ply biodegradable paper bags and not in garbage cans for this pick-up, as yard waste may freeze in cans preventing complete collection.
 Christmas trees may also be dropped off for recycling at one of Keep Northern Illinois Beautiful’s recycling sites in Winnebago County.
 Please visit Keep Northern Illinois Beautiful’s website for a comprehensive list of dates the drop off sites.